alphakevin/unoconv-server/README.md

 ## Notice

 This is a simple server and it does NOT provide authorization method, please do not use it for public directly.

+## Related

+* [unoconv](https://github.com/gfloyd/node-unoconv) A node.js wrapper for converting documents with unoconv.
+* [unoconv2](https://github.com/HAASLEWER/unoconv2) A version forked from node-uniconv which has better error handling.

+Both of the two use Buffer for storing the output file in the memory but not stream.

 ## License